Thomaley/super-calc/README.md

 This is a superpowered jQuery calculator.

-it has the following features:
+It has the following features:

 * Addition
 * Subtraction